 Pennsylvania – Harrisburg Line Capacity Improvements: Upgrade of Track 2 from Glen Interlocking to Thorn Interlocking

 To rehabilitate and upgrade Track 2 from Glen to Thorn Interlocking in Chester County, PA, on the Amtrak-owned Harrisburg Line between Philadelphia and Harrisburg.
 The project will upgrade 10 miles of track to FRA Class 3 standards (60mph) and upgrade the signal system with in-cab bidirectional signals.
 The corridor services Amtrak’s Keystone and Pennsylvanian services, SEPTA’s Paoli-Thorndale service, and freight operations.
 The project will eliminate a choke point, enhancing rail capacity and reliability while also improving operational safety and flexibility.
 Southeastern Pennsylvania Transportation Authority (Lead Applicant) / Pennsylvania Department of Transportation (Joint Applicant)

-Cyber-Security, Funding & Finance, Infrastructure Developments, Level Crossings, Operational Performance, Positive Train Control (PTC), Route Development, Safety, Signalling & Telecommunications, Station Developments, Track Construction, Track Systems, Track/Infrastructure Maintenance & Engineering
+Cyber-Security, Funding & Finance, Infrastructure Developments, Level Crossings, Operational Performance, Positive Train Control (PTC), Route Development, Safety, Signalling, Control & Communications, Station Developments, Track Construction, Track Systems, Track/Infrastructure Maintenance & Engineering